 Guide to the prevention and treatment of coccidiosis in poultry: part 1

-Coccidiosis manifests itself in birds that become infected as a result of ingesting sporulated oocysts from different species of Eimeria.
+Coccidiosis occurs in poultry that are infected by ingesting sporulated oocysts from different species of Eimeria.
 Only sporulated oocysts are infectious, and the sporulation process requires specific environmental conditions.

-These factors are crucial for the prevention of coccidiosis.
-Because with good practices, such as adequate ventilation and effective management of the drinking troughs, it is possible to keep the litter in the barns with a lower moisture content and stop the accelerated sporulation of the oocysts, thus reducing the number of sporulated oocysts.
+These factors are crucial for the prevention of coccidiosis, as good practices such as adequate ventilation and effective management of drinking troughs can keep the litter in the houses with lower moisture content and interrupt the accelerated sporulation of oocysts, thus reducing the number of sporulated oocysts.

-To complement the work, antimicrobials or antiprotozoals have also been used for decades to prevent and treat coccidiosis.
+To complement this work, antimicrobials or antiprotozoals have also been used for decades to prevent and treatment of coccidiosis.

 Mycotoxins: a critical factor in coccidiosis in poultry

-Experts recommend strict feed control as a strategy.
-Deoxynivalenol and fumonisins, for example, interfere with various vital cellular functions that act to protect against pathogens such as Eimeria.
+Therefore, strict feed control is recommended as a strategy.
+Deoxynivalenol and fumonisins, for example, interfere with several vital cellular functions that protect against pathogens such as Eimeria.

-Due to the short life cycle of a broiler, the most commonly used coccidiosis prevention program aims to completely eliminate Eimeria from the bird’s intestine through the use of anticoccidials administered in the feed.
+Due to the short life cycle of broiler chickens, the most widely used coccidiosis prevention program aims to completely eliminate Eimeria from the intestines of poultry through the use of anticoccidials in feed.

-Its prophylactic use is preferable because most of the damage caused by Eimeria occurs before the signs appear, making it difficult to control an outbreak of the disease with coccidiosis additives.
+Prophylactic use is preferable, as most of the damage caused by Eimeria occurs before signs appear, making it difficult to control an outbreak of the disease with coccidiostats

 Coccidiostats for long life cycles